 (d) to confirm or vary the amounts (if any) of the annual subscription and joining fee.

-(5) To elect an auditor for the ensuing year.
+(e) Ratify the appointment of the auditor as per the Board’s recommendation.

 (6) The annual general meeting may also conduct any other business of which notice has been given in accordance with these Rules.